 The project has lasted 18 months, with completion scheduled for Spring 2025.
 The main challenge was the restriction on encroaching into the road, as the bridge forms a critical traffic route.

-Our design incorporated steel ballast in the form of specially purchased flat steel sections.
+Our design incorporated 20t of steel ballast in the form of specially purchased flat steel sections.
 This high density ballast allowed us to maintain pedestrian access on the pavement, without reducing the width of the carriageway.

 The scaffold included large cantilever beams extending 8 meters from each bank and a 20-meter long cantilever droplift scaffold over the crown of the arch.
 This unique design was crucial to provide access for the stonework repairs while minimising disruption.